Skip to Content

 Now you may be thinking, “I’m not creative enough for this type of journaling.”
 The good news is that you don’t have to be an amazing artist to have an art journal.
 You just have to want to create for yourself.

 What is in your art journal is up to you and only you.
-Let it be messy and imperfect, who cares what it looks like.
+Let it be messy and imperfect, who cares what it looks like, this is your safe space.
 The important thing is what you get/learn from your art journaling time.

 Why Art Journaling?